Multiverse-io/cari/README.md

-# AI Rules Installer
+# Cursor AI Rules Installer

-A command-line interface tool for installing and managing AI rules in your projects.
+A command-line interface tool for installing and managing Cursor AI rules in your projects.

 ## Features